 Obviously there is a balance to be struck between the condition of the property at purchase (if it’s a bargain, it probably needs a lot doing to it) and how much it will cost to bring it to a lettable state.

-To maximise rental income you will probably want to convert, say, an existing dining room or a living room (or both) into further bedrooms.
+To maximise buy to let yield and rental income, you will probably want to convert, say, an existing dining room or a living room (or both) into further bedrooms.

 Depending where your property is located, you may have to seek and obtain planning permission to do this.